jamielsharief/lightning/docs/utilities.md

 ## RandomString

-A secure random string generator, with various character set constants such as hex, base36, base58, base62, base64,base64 url safe and numeri.
+A secure random string generator, with various character set constants such as hex, base36, base58, base62, base64, base64 url safe and numeric.
 Use this to securely generate tokens, passwords, keys, salts etc.

 ```php
 $randomString = new RandomString();